infiniflow/ragflow/docs/references/api.md

     Args:
     - file_path: Path to the file to be uploaded.
     - kb_name: Name of the target knowledge base.
-    - parser_id: Parser ID to use for file parsing (default: 'naive').
+    - parser_id: ID of the chosen file parser (defaults to 'naive').
     - token: API token for authentication.
     """
     url = 'http://127.0.0.1/v1/api/document/upload'  # Replace with your actual API URL